 Introduction to algorithmic problem solving and computer programming.
 Designed to provide a foundation for further studies in computer science.

 Programming I teaches problem solving, and the problem solving process, in the context of high level computer programming.
 This section of CS 021 uses Python as a vehicle to introduce the elements of computer programming.
 Topics will include variables, selection statements, repetition statements, functions, flow of control, simple input/output and basic data structures.
 Throughout the course, good programming style will be emphasized.
 The course assumes no prior programming experience.
-The online section of CS21 is totally asynchronous.
-Modules are presented containing readings, notes and videos.
-After studying these materials, an assignment is completed.
-Online help is available from a teaching assistant and the instructor.
-There are 2 online exams for this course.
-If you are unable to come to campus on the specified dates you will take the exam through ProctorU, and online proctoring service.
-There is a $25 fee for each exam(2).
+However, students should be proficient working with files within their computing environment and basic high school mathematics concepts (arithmetic, order of operations, etc.)

 |Last Day to Add|